GLOSSARY

 DEED OF TRUST OR TRUST DEED

-A security instrument, similar to a mortgage, that secures a lender’s loan on a piece of property.
-The lender holds legal title to the property until the borrower has repaid their debt in full.
-If the borrower defaults on their loan repayment, the lender can foreclose on the property.
+A security instrument, similar to a mortgage, that secures a Lender’s loan on a piece of property.
+The Lender holds legal title to the property until the Borrower has repaid their debt in full.
+If the Borrower defaults on their loan repayment, the Lender can foreclose on the property.

 DISCOUNT POINTS

 Fees paid upfront to a Lender in exchange for lower interest rates.
-Charging points allows Lenders to increase their overall return on the loan.
+Charging discount points allows Lenders to increase their overall return on the loan.
 Each point equals 1% of the mortgage amount.

 EARNEST MONEY